Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Lack of support for legacy systems

 In 2019, Microsoft estimated over 60 percent of Windows servers still used Windows 2008, which was due to become End of Life (EOL) in 2020.
-Windows 2012 will fall out of support in 2023.
+Windows 2012 fell out of support in 2023.

 EOL Windows and Linux operating systems and the legacy systems they are deployed on are everywhere.
 They are also practically irreplaceable and often power critical processes.
 Protecting them with scanning security solutions is almost impossible.
 EOL and legacy servers either cannot tolerate the compute requirements of modern EDR and NGAV solutions, or are simply incompatible with them.